 4. This Is a New Lens, Not an Add On

 Another reason those who launch a curricular approach that doesn’t last is because they didn’t see this as a new lens to their work but as an add-on.
 We are already too busy, overwhelmed, and struggling to find time; adding a learning approach on top of this won’t work.
 A curricular approach is a systemic way of thinking that helps prioritize, organize, and streamline our work with students and student learning at the center.
 When done well, a curricular approach helps you see what is important, what is less important, and what is not important.
-Higher education, and especially student affairs professionals, are great at being entrepreneurial and coming up with new ideas.
-We are often terrible at being editorial and deciding what we have to let go of to serve students better.
+Higher education, especially student affairs professionals, are great at being entrepreneurial and developing new ideas.
+We are often terrible at being editorial and deciding what to let go of to serve students better.
 A curricular approach can help us collectively identify our priorities and give us something collectively agreed upon to guide tough decisions.